OpenWines/openwines.github.io/src/contents/meet-us.md

 - Pierre Slamich ([OpenFoodFact](http://openfoodfacts.org), [Twitter](https://twitter.com/teolemon))

-## We meet +/- once a month, in a wine bar
+## We meet once a month, in a wine bar

-The group first met in real life on March 21th 2015 during the '[hackgriculture](http://www.nantesvillecomestible.org/hackgriculture-48h-de-challenge-les-21-et-22-mars-2015/)' _hackaton_ that took place in Nantes, on March 21th 2015 (see [related blog post](/hackgriculture-2015/)).
+- The group first met in real life on March 21th 2015 during the '[hackgriculture](http://www.nantesvillecomestible.org/hackgriculture-48h-de-challenge-les-21-et-22-mars-2015/)' _hackaton_ that took place in Nantes, on March 21th 2015 (see [related blog post](/hackgriculture-2015/)).
 All are members/contributors of the [OpenWines Organization group on Github](https://github.com/OpenWines).
-The second meeting took place on April 3rd 2015 at [Les Carafés](https://plus.google.com/112674063952285158976/about?gl=fr&hl=fr) (Wine bar, Nantes)
+- The second meeting took place on April 3rd 2015 at [Les Carafés](https://plus.google.com/112674063952285158976/about?gl=fr&hl=fr) (Wine bar, Nantes)
-The third meeting took place on April 24th 2015 at [Le Verre Bouteille](https://plus.google.com/104430419707063630055/about?gl=fr&hl=fr) (Wine boutique and bar, Nantes)
+- The third meeting took place on April 24th 2015 at [Le Verre Bouteille](https://plus.google.com/104430419707063630055/about?gl=fr&hl=fr) (Wine boutique and bar, Nantes)
-The fourth meeting will take place on April 28th 2015 during the ['Nantes Ville Comestible' launch event & projects awards ceremony](http://www.nantesvillecomestible.org/lancement-officiel-de-nantes-ville-comestible-et-remise-des-prix-hackgriculture-le-280415/)
+- The fourth meeting take place on April 28th 2015 during the ['Nantes Ville Comestible' launch event & projects awards ceremony](http://www.nantesvillecomestible.org/lancement-officiel-de-nantes-ville-comestible-et-remise-des-prix-hackgriculture-le-280415/)

-__To be kept up to date about our next live/online meetings__, just [sign up and join us on Google Groups](groups.google.com/forum/#!forum/openwines).
+__To be kept up to date about our next live/online meetings__, just [sign up and join us on Google Groups](https://groups.google.com/forum/#!forum/openwines).
 You're very welcome!

 ## Social